• Skip to primary navigation

 Roasted Broccoli on a sheet pan

-The other great thing about quinoa is that it cooks in 15 minutes, so it’s a quick addition to any meal.
-First, you’ll want to rinse your quinoa.
+Quinoa is that it cooks in 15 minutes, so it's a quick addition to any meal.
+First, you'll want to rinse your quinoa.
 Saponin is a coating found on the outside of quinoa and will leave a bitter and soapy taste after cooking.
-It’s recommended to thoroughly rinse quinoa in a mesh strainer prior to cooking to remove the saponin.
-You can buy quinoa that is pre-rinsed, so make sure to read the label if you’re not sure.
+It's recommended to thoroughly rinse quinoa in a mesh strainer prior to cooking to remove the saponin.
+You can buy quinoa that is pre-rinsed, so make sure to read the label if you're not sure.

 Next, you can lightly toast the quinoa in a dry pan, if desired.
 Or, you can just skip this step and add 1 cup quinoa and 2 cups liquid to a pan and bring it to a boil.
 I recommend using vegetable stock or broth for added flavor, but if you’re watching your sodium intake or need a neutral flavored grain you can just use water too.
 Reduce to a simmer, cover and allow to cook for 12-15 minutes, or until all the liquid has been absorbed.
 Turn off the heat and allow it to sit another 5 minutes.
 Fluff with a fork and it’s ready to eat!